Madonna: Musical style and composition

-The "cold and emotional" ballad "Live to Tell", as well as its parent album True Blue (1986), is noted as Madonna's first musical reinvention.
-PopMatters writer Peter Piatkowski described it as a "very deliberate effort to present Madonna as a mature and serious artist."
-She continued producing ballads in between her upbeat material, although albums such as Madonna (1983) and Confessions on a Dance Floor (2005) consist of entirely dance tracks.
-With Ray of Light (1998), critics acknowledged Madonna for bringing electronica from its underground status into massive popularity in mainstream music scene.
-Her other sonically drastic ventures include the 1930s big-band jazz on I'm Breathless (1990); lush R&B on Bedtime Stories (1994); operatic show tunes on Evita (1996); guitar-driven folk music on American Life (2003); as well as multilingual world music on Madame X (2019).
+The "cold and emotional" ballad "Live to Tell" and its parent album True Blue (1986) are regarded as Madonna's first significant musical reinvention.
+PopMatters critic Peter Piatkowski described the song as a "deliberate effort to present Madonna as a mature and serious artist".
+Although she continued to record ballads alongside her more upbeat material, some of her albums, such as Madonna (1983) and Confessions on a Dance Floor (2005), are composed entirely of dance tracks.
+With Ray of Light (1998), critics credited her with popularizing electronica and integrating it into mainstream pop music.
+Her other stylistic departures include 1930s big-band jazz on I'm Breathless (1990); smooth R&B arrangements on Bedtime Stories (1994); operatic show tunes on Evita (1996); guitar-based folk music on American Life (2003); and multilingual influences on Madame X (2019).